Protected: INTERVIEW

 More of this topic…

-John Searle, a prominent figure in contemporary philosophy, is best known for his contributions to the philosophy of language, mind, and consciousness.
-His work has…
+Saul Kripke, a towering figure in contemporary philosophy, is best known for his groundbreaking work in modal logic, philosophy of language, and metaphysics.
+His contributions…

 Comments